solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     }
     ```

     This function is overridden at the proposal-specific contract.
 For example, let's take a look at the Governor Bravo `run()` method.
 Here, this function sets the environment for proposal execution and then finally simulates the proposal by calling the `run()` of the parent `Proposal` contract.
 In this example, first `primaryForkId` is set to `sepolia`.
 Next, the `addresses` object is set by reading the `Addresses.json` file.
-We make the state of the `addresses` contract persist across selected fork so that we don't need to set the `addresses` object every time we `selectFork`.
+The state of the `addresses` contract persists across selected fork so that there is no need to set the `addresses` object every time fork is selected using `selectFork`.
 The Bravo governor specific contract requires setting the Bravo governor contract address as it is required in `simulate()` and `checkOnChainCalldata()` functions.
 Finally, `run()` sets the Bravo governor address and calls `super.run()`.

     ```solidity
     function run() public override {